mvysny/vok-orm/README.md

 the results.
 Just keep in mind to pass in the database column name into the `Filter` and `SortClause`, and not the bean property name.

+### Full-Text Filters

+In order for the [FullTextFilter] to work, you must create a proper full-text index in your database for the column being matched.

+#### PostgreSQL

+Todo.

+#### MySQL

+You'll need to create a [FULLTEXT index](https://dev.mysql.com/doc/refman/8.0/en/fulltext-search.html) for the column, otherwise MySQL will match nothing.

+MySQL has a number of quirks to look after:

+* Sometimes MySQL will use another index instead of a full-text index: [MySQL sporadic MATCH AGAINST behaviour with unique index](https://stackoverflow.com/questions/45281641/mysql-sporadic-match-against-behaviour-with-unique-index)
+  Either delete the offending index, or use [NativeFilter] and `IGNORE INDEX ()`

+Why the filter is using BOOLEAN mode instead of NATURAL LANGUAGE mode:

+* Random treating of words as stopwords because they're present in more than 50% of the rows: [MySQL Natural Language](https://dev.mysql.com/doc/refman/5.5/en/fulltext-natural-language.html).
+* No way to match word beginnings.

 ## Aliases

 Often database columns follow different naming convention than bean fields, e.g. database `CUSTOMER_NAME` should be mapped to the